Summary of our market study

 Specific characteristics of male customers: utilitarian and prepared purchases

-Only *% of French men claim to have a taste for shopping, and **% are not at all keen on shopping in ****.
-Men generally dislike shopping and spend less than women on their clothes. [***] In fact, **% of men spend less than *** euros a year ...
+Only *% of French men claim to have a taste for shopping, and **% are not at all keen on it in ****.
+Men generally dislike shopping and spend less on clothes than women. [***] In fact, **% of men spend less than *** euros a year on clothes, and **% between *** and *** euros.
+Only *% spend more than *,*** euros a year on their ...

 2.4 Millennials, a generation that consumes fashion differently

-Millennials are an increasingly important target for brands: they represent almost **% of the world's population.
+Millennials are a growing target for brands: they represent almost **% of the world's population.

 3 Market structure